harness/developer-hub/docs/continuous-delivery/cd-advanced/ticketing-systems-category/servicenow-import-set.md

 ## Import set summary

 In ServiceNow, an import set is a staging table that contains a temporary copy of data to import into the platform.
-Import sets can be used to import data from a variety of sources, such as CSV files or JDBC-compliant databases, and transform that data into a format that can be loaded into ServiceNow tables.
+Import sets can be used to import data from a variety of sources, such as CSV files or JDBC-compliant databases.
+You can transform that data into a format that can be loaded into ServiceNow tables.

 Import Sets are a useful tool for migrating data into ServiceNow, or for regularly importing data from external systems into the platform.